kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ## How are Datasets viewed

 Kolena allows you to visualize your datasets by use of the Studio.
-The studio experience depends on the type of data relevant to your problem.

-The first experience is the Gallery view which allows you to view your data in a grid.
-This is useful as you can see chunks of your data (images, video, audio, text) and view results without having to view each datapoint individually.

-The second experience is the Tabular view, used when your data is a set of columns and values.
-An example of this is the [:kolena-widget-16: Rain Forcast ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/rain_forecast) dataset.
+Datapoints represented as images, video, audio, point clouds, or text can be viewed within a gallery layout, while all other datapoints may be viewed within a tablular layout.

 In order to use the Gallery view you will need to have the `locator` or `text` fields specified in the dataset.